About

 FormData

-flag passed as validation library option.
-This option does two things: it changes the resulting type signature of the input body
+flag passed as a validation library option.
+This option serves two purposes: it changes the resulting type signature of the input body

-custom property to the body schema, to be able to distinguish it from regular JSON requests and validate it on the client side properly.
+custom property to the body schema to distinguish it from regular JSON requests and validate it properly on the client side.

 export default class UserController {